In this post, we want to offer you some inspiration for your fall vacations!

 About Paris...

 You may like to do a whistle-stop tour of Paris if it’s your first visit to France and you’re traveling from afar.
-However, we don’t especially recommend Paris in the fall, as rainy days are more common, as are strikes in the city.
+However, we don’t especially recommend Paris in the fall unless you're visiting in early to mid September, as rainy days are more common, as are strikes in the city.

 Paris in the fall (Photo: Pixabay CC0)

-If you have any questions about visiting France during the fall on a self-drive tour, we invite you to reach out!
+If you have any questions about doing a self-drive tour of France during the fall, we invite you to contact the team!